 That causes a great deal more work than you want.
 It also weakens the deck’s structure, which can cause accidents in the long run.

 When applying paint to a deck, it’s only a surface-level application.
 It sits on the top of the wood as an additional layer, rather than integrating entirely with the wood and its grooves.

 This makes your wood more susceptible to wood rot.
 This happens when moisture, caused by rain or otherwise, leaks under the paint layer and into your wood.
 As we mentioned before, that layer of paint isn’t waterproof!

-Thanks to how it's applied, staining provides a more comprehensive covering over your wood.
+Staining provides a more comprehensive covering over your wood, thanks to its application.
 It gets into the grooves and binds itself to the shaping of your deck, rather than just sitting atop it.

-This protects it better from moisture and prevents wood rot affecting your decking.
-This means your deck lasts even longer than you'd hoped for and is also less likely to discolor.
+This protects it better from moisture and prevents wood rot from affecting your decking.
+This means your deck lasts even longer than you’d hoped for and is less likely to discolor.